 Noida, India - Aug 27th, 2020 - The role of HR has to be redefined from Hiring & Recruitment and Appraisals to New Working Models, Performance-Centric Compensation Restructuring, Managing Cost Optimization and Reduction exercises without damaging employer branding.

-Mr. Shayam Verma, CHRO, at JK technosoft expresses his thoughts on how business and work landscape will change post Covid-19.
+Mr. Shayam Verma, CHRO, at JK Tech expresses his thoughts on how the business and work landscape will change post-Covid-19.